 The Company has completed significant engineering work for the underground mine and the surface facilities at the underground mine in order to inform the initial stages of state-level environmental review in Minnesota.
-The Company also intends to complete a similar package of initial engineering work for the Battery Minerals Processing Facility in North Dakota in order to support a Federal Environmental Assessment.
+The Company also intends to progress a similar package of initial engineering work for the Battery Minerals Processing Facility in North Dakota in order to support a Federal Environmental Assessment.

 The Company believes that there is sufficient resource knowledge, geotechnical data, and environmental baseline data for Talon to continue to advance engineering work towards a feasibility study for the development of a mine and rail loadout facility at the Tamarack North Project and the Battery Minerals Processing Facility.
-The engineering work for the feasibility study will consist of three main scope areas:
+The engineering work for the feasibility study will consist of four main scope areas:

-• Underground mine;

-- Surface facilities and rail loadout facility at the underground mine; and - Battery Minerals Processing Facility.
+- Underground mine; - Mine access development using a tunnel-boring machine (TBM); - Surface facilities (including rail loadout facility) at the underground mine; and - Battery Materials Processing Facility.